lucasrhode95/tpf/README.md

 ### Summary

 This is an initial attempt to generalize and centralize reusable Python snippets and classes that our team (CERTI->CES->Turing) implements.
 As of right now (march, 24, 2020) I am the only contributor to this, that's why it is in my private repository.
-In the future the fate of this repository will be to be merge into the super-strict agile-ces workspace.
+In the future the fate of this repository will be to be merged into the super-strict agile-ces workspace.
 However, since that workspace is tighly controlled and I do not have adminitrative rights, I will not be uploading it there anytime soon.

 ### Setup